WISDEM/WOMBAT/docs/examples/how_to.md

 : The $/kw cost of the machine, if not providing absolute costs.

 power_curve: p1, p2, p3, p4, and p5
 : Coefficients for the polynomial to convert the stack's input power to current.
+Either the polynomial inputs here, or the `efficiency_rate` should be provided, but not both.

+power_curve: efficiency_rate
+  The linear efficiency rate that the electrolyzer can convert energy into hydrogen, in kWh/kg.

 power_curve: FE
 : Faradic efficiency, defaults to 0.9999999.